hiramwamae/yolo/explanation.md

 ## 1. Choice of Base Image
- The base image used to build the containers is `node:16-alpine3.16`.
+ The base image used to build both frontend and backend containers is 'node:16-alpine3.16'.
 It is derived from the Alpine Linux distribution, making it lightweight and compact.
+Using Alpine Linux means fewer packages are installed by default, reducing the attack surface and improving security.
+Using node:16 also provides stability and security for the application.

  Used
- 1. Client:`node:16-alpine3.16`
+ 1. Client: 'node:16-alpine3.16'
- 2. Backend: `node:16-alpine3.16`
+ 2. Backend: 'node:16-alpine3.16'
  3.Mongo : `mongo:6.0 `

 ## 2. Dockerfile directives used in the creation and running of each container.
- I used two Dockerfiles.
+Two Dockerfiles were used.
 One for the Client and the other one for the Backend.

 **Client Dockerfile**